dariusztytko/jwt-key-id-injector/README.md

 As results two files are created - tokens.txt and tokens_meta.txt. tokens.txt contains generated tokens and can be used as a list of payloads for the Burp Intruder.
-If any token is valid (what means that application is vulnerable), tokens_meta.txt file can be used to check what algorithm and secret was used to generate the given token. tokens_meta.txt file contains the following data:
+If any token is valid (what means that application is vulnerable), tokens_meta.txt file can be used to check what algorithm and secret were used to generate the given token. tokens_meta.txt file contains the following data:
 ```
 token1:algorithm:secret